 In accordance with O. Reg.
-287/07 made under the Ontario Clean Water Act, 2006 the Grand River Conservation Authority acting as the Grand River Source Protection Authority and Source Protection Committee completed pre-consultation for the Grand River Source Protection Plan update with the various implementing bodies affected by the plan.
+287/07 made under the Ontario Clean Water Act, 2006 the Grand River Conservation Authority acting as the Grand River Source Protection Authority and Source

+Protection Committee completed pre-consultation for the Grand River Source Protection Plan update with the various implementing bodies affected by the plan.

-The pre-consultation process began on February 11, 2019.
-This update included map amendments for the County.
-For a complete draft of the Source Protection Plan, agencies were directed to www.sourcewater.ca
+The pre-consultation process began on April 6, 2021.
+No new and/or amended policies or maps for the Townships were included as part of the pre-consultation process.
+For a complete draft of the Source Protection Plan, agencies are directed to contact: